apache/logging-log4cxx/admin/releasing.md

 1. Tag the released version
     - `git checkout v1.3.0-RC1`
     - `git push origin tag rel/v1.3.0`
+1. Enter the release date in `src/site/markdown/change-report-gh.md`
+    - Commit the change
+    - Update the staged web site using [the update procedure](staging.md) 1 Check the staged web site is ready to go live
+    - Are you are seeing the release date on changelog?
+    - Do the links on download page work?
 1. Make the new version of the web site live.
     - `git clone https://github.com/apache/logging-log4cxx-site /tmp/log4cxx-site`
     - `cd /tmp/log4cxx-site`